joe7575/pdp13/README.md

 ### Manuals

-Manuals are on [GitHub](https://github.com/joe7575/pdp13/wiki) The main manual is currently only available in German, English will follow soon.
+Manuals are on [GitHub](https://github.com/joe7575/pdp13/wiki) The main manual is available in German and English.
+The English translation was made by Flitzpiepe